Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 ### Case 2: Larger global batch size with replication

-Let’s try to get better training performances by increasing the global batch size.
+Let's try to get better training performances by increasing the global batch size.
 We can choose to increase the replication factor so it avoids loading more data at a time on a single IPU.